Aim of this guidance

 When asking whether self-disclosure is necessary and proportionate, there are a few things to consider.

 If the applicant will undergo a DBS check before appointment, what is the purpose of self-disclosure?
 It can be an opportunity to have an open and frank discussion, allowing employers to ask questions and applicants to provide context.
-This is to be encouraged, provided recruiters are familiar with the legislation on what should – and should not – be taken into account.
-Recent advice from the ICO indicated:
+However, advice from the ICO indicated:

 ‘In general, an organisation asking people to self-declare criminal offence data when it is going to be undertaking DBS checks can be deemed excessive and due to the complexity of the legislation, it could potentially receive inaccurate information.
 Good practice would be undertaking checks when individuals have a conditional offer rather than at the interview stage.’